mindlab-snu/mindlab-snu.github.io/people/joinus.md

 subtitle: Join Us
 ---

 We are looking for passionate BS/MS/PhD students to join the lab!
 (Competitive financial support will be provided.)
+For more detaiiled information about the lab, please refere to this [feature](intro.pdf).

 Thankfully, there are currently many applicants who want to join our lab.